basilhendroff/truenas-iocage-letsencrypt/README.md

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are:

-- JAIL_NAME: The name of the jail, defaults to `tautulli`.
+- JAIL_NAME: The name of the jail, defaults to `letsencrypt`.
 - POOL_PATH: The path for your data pool.
 It is set automatically if left blank.
 - DATA_PATH: Data files are stored in this path; defaults to `$POOL_PATH/apps/letsencrypt`.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.